 - Core module for news and event management

 - Capable of operating multiple sites/multiple languages

 Contao users have direct access to available extensions via the system’s back end.
-For this to work, web spaces need to support SOAP protocol.
 The back end is where users can manage existing extensions.
-From e-commerce systems (see below) to managing real estate, Contao’s large community provides users with a wide range of extensions.
+From e-commerce systems (see below) to managing real estate, Contao’s large community provides users with a wide range of (often free) extensions.

 Managing user rights